esamoylov26/COSC76-PA5-SudokuSolvers/SAT+Sudoku/README.txt

-This is the original submission for COSC 76 Fall 2024 It contains the SAT file and DPLL file to solve Sudoku.
+SAT+Sudoku is the original submission for COSC 76 Fall 2024.
+It contains the SAT file and DPLL file to solve Sudoku.
+DPLL contains my attempts to add propogation to DPLL to speed it up.

-It also contains various Sudoku puzzles (provided by COSC 76) and some scaffolding to generate Sudoku puzzles and read them (provided by COSC 76).
+Both folders also contains various Sudoku puzzles (provided by COSC 76) and some scaffolding to generate Sudoku puzzles and read them (provided by COSC 76).

 IMPORTANT FILES: